d12frosted/elpa-mirror/stable-melpa/org-bookmark-heading-readme.txt

 Use the standard Emacs bookmark commands, "C-x r m", etc.

-If you use Helm, you can jump to org-mode bookmarks in an indirect buffer by pressing "<C-return>" in the Helm buffer, or by choosing the action from the list.
+If you use Helm, you can jump to Org mode bookmarks in an indirect buffer by pressing "<C-return>" in the Helm buffer, or by choosing the action from the list.

-You can also customize the variable `org-bookmark-jump-indirect' to make org-mode bookmarks always open in indirect buffers.
+You can also customize the variable `org-bookmark-jump-indirect' to make Org mode bookmarks always open in indirect buffers.